-12) Document and assist in record-keeping and database management for research
+1) Document and assist in record-keeping and database management for research.

 Wild Care will, whenever possible, work within the student's curriculum in conjunction with college personnel to develop research projects.
 However, in all aspects our first commitment is to the safety, welfare and dignity of our patients.

-Please download the Description & Application for the Internship Program from the link below.
+Please click here to download the Application for the Internship Program.